By Jonathon Masters

-It is a beautiful four-story building with 8,000 square feet of museum space, a theater, offices, a banquet hall, and suites for the raceway.
+It is a beautiful four-story building in Knoxville, Iowa, with 8,000 square feet of museum space, a theater, offices, a banquet hall, and suites for the raceway.
 You walk through the door of the museum and feel the history of sprint car racing in every square foot.
-The displays are amazingly detailed and they search high and low for only the best items to include.
+The displays are amazingly detailed, and their curators search high and low for only the best items to include.

-Next question, have you ever been the National Dirt Late Model Hall of Fame Museum?
+Next question, have you ever been to the National Dirt Late Model Hall of Fame Museum?

-It's a medium sized, metal building.
-It sports a painted concrete floor with a few amazingly restored historic Late Models on display alongside photos inside picture frames screwed into wobbly walls.
+It's a medium sized, metal building at Florence Speedway in Walton, Kentucky.
+It sports a painted concrete floor with a few remarkably restored historic Late Models on display alongside photos inside picture frames screwed into wobbly walls.

-Ok, let's stop right here before we continue down the path of listing what it currently wrong with the NDLMHoF.
-We are here to talk solutions to the current state of the Museum.
-We are going to address some of the history of the NDLMHoF in order to give context to the problems.
+OK, let's stop right here before we continue down the path of listing what is currently wrong with the NDLM Hall of Fame.
+We are here to talk solutions to the current state of the museum.
+We are going to address some of the history of the NDLM Hall of Fame in order to give context to the problems.
 By understanding how we got to this point we can nail down our solutions.

 We are not going to skirt the main issue.
-The main reason for every single problem the Hall of Fame is money.
+The primary reason for every single problem at the Hall of Fame is money.

-Why do we have half the amount of inductees as the Baseball Hall of Fame that's been around since 1939.
-(NDLMHoF has just over 150, Baseball has 317)
+Why do we have half the amount of inductees as the Baseball Hall of Fame, which has been around since 1939?
+(The NDLM Hall of Fame has just over 150; the Baseball Hall of Fame has 317.)

-The original people in charge of the NDLMHoF were starting with no funding and no experience doing anything in the Not-For-Profit arena.
-They were looking for money from anywhere and in their minds more inductees equaled more money.
-They also were under the impression that a lot of these guys were dying off and they wanted them to enjoy the induction.
+The original people in charge of the NDLM Hall of Fame were starting with no funding and no experience doing anything in the not-for-profit arena.
+They were looking for money from anywhere, and in their minds more inductees equaled more money.
+They also were under the impression that a lot of these guys were dying off, and they wanted them to enjoy the induction.

 Why is the museum in its current state?
 There are some neat cars in there, but the building is a pole barn and the picture displays look like an elementary photo project at the county fair.

-The National Sprint Car Hall of Fame and Museum is a million dollar facility operating with an actual staff with an actual budget.
+The National Sprint Car Hall of Fame and Museum is a $1 million facility operating with an actual staff with an actual budget.
 It has revenue streams that include admission, membership packages, merchandise sales, donations, auctions, and many other activities.
-I can remember their staff pulling auction cars to every trade show under the sun year after year.
+I can remember its staff pulling auction cars to every trade show under the sun year after year.
 It's a true business.

-The National Dirt Late Model Hall of Fame is donation based and the sports hasn't been near as kind to it.
+The National Dirt Late Model Hall of Fame is donation based, and the sport hasn't been near as kind to it.
 A lot of this stemmed from the early years with inexperienced staff and a lack of contacts to make things happen.
-In short, if we want the multimillion dollar facility then we have to work together in support and things must change.
+In short, if we want a multimillion dollar facility then we have to work together in support of change.

-Thankfully after years of struggling and floundering the NDLMHoF is on the rebound and the new staff is willing to work to fix the existing problems they inherited.
+Thankfully after years of struggling and floundering, the NDLM Hall of Fame is on the rebound, and the new staff is willing to work to fix the existing problems it inherited.

-If you have the time please stop by the auction during the North South 100 and visit the GoFundMe page to donate.
-If you have anything to offer the NDLMHoF that is monitory please contact them to discuss it.
-Maybe you have a track that is willing to do a donation nights, or are a web designer willing to do some work pro bono.
+If you have the time, please stop by the auction during the North South 100 and visit the GoFundMe page to donate.
+If you have anything monetary to offer the NDLM Hall of Fame, please contact them to discuss it.
+Maybe you have a track that is willing to do a donation nights or are a web designer willing to do some work pro bono.
 Maybe you are a general contractor or building company.
 Maybe all you have is a great memory or idea.

 We are a sport of caring and relationships.
-We are a family that wants our youth to be able to enjoy what was.
-Help keep all the hard work and dedication alive for years to come….and Kenny Rogers
+We are a family that wants our youth to be able to enjoy Dirt Racing's cherished past.
+Help keep all the hard work and dedication alive for years to come… and Kenny Rogers.

 - Jonathon Masters has a lifelong connection with dirt racing.
 His family has owned and operated MasterSbilt Race Cars manufacturing dirt late model chassis for 35 years.
 He attended college in North Carolina for motor sports management and has wrote for various industry publications.
 Jonathon was an account executive at The International Motorsports Industry Show, founder of the Heartland Auto Racing Show, and has been a racing industry professional for over a decade.